-Practical Action depends on the support of individuals, trusts, NGOs and goverments to deliver its work to poor communities worldwide.
+Practical Action depends on the support of individuals, trusts, NGOs and governments to deliver its work to poor communities worldwide.

-In 2011-12 Practical Action had an income of £30.9 million.
-Of this, 37% was raised from voluntary donations by individuals or by small family trusts and companies.
+Of this, 37% was raised from voluntary donations and legacies from individuals, and 10% from donations from small family trusts and companies.

-A further 53% came from grants made by the UK and other governments for development assistance, by multilateral development agencies such as the World Bank, and by other large funders such as international trusts, and 10% came from the income of Practical Action's publishing and consultancy subsidiaries.
+A further 53% came from grants made by the UK and other governments for development assistance, by multilateral development agencies and other large funders such as international trusts.

 How is the money spent?

-Practical Action spent £25.9 million in 2011-12.
-The majority of spending, 77%, was directly on our programmes round the world.
-10% of expenditure was on the operations of the subsidiaries, and 12% was reinvested in further fundraising.
+Practical Action spent £28.9 million in 2015-16.
+The majority of spend, 87%, was on charitable activities - on our programmes round the world and the operations of the subsidiaries - and 12% was reinvested in further fundraising.
 Only 1% of expenditure was on management and administration (calculated by UK Charity Commission-regulated norms).

 Annual Report & Accounts